-Therefore, induction of lysosomal exocytosis as treatment for chronic diseases, such as LDs, may impact intracellular accumulation of endocytic cargo.
+Therefore, induction of lysosomal exocytosis as treatment of chronic diseases, such as LDs, may impact intracellular accumulation of endocytic cargo.
 Whether other exocytosis inductors lead to similar effects remains undetermined.
 This is important for the use of lysosomal exocytosis along with therapies needing intracellular delivery via endocytosis, such as ERT.
-For example, we observed reduced ASM activity delivered in cells treated with δ-tocopherol (Figures 6 and 7), despite lack of an effect on endogenous ASM (Supplemental Figure S8), indicating that tocopherols impact uptake of therapeutic enzymes.
-However, using lysosomal exocytosis to "clear" lysosomal storage first, followed by ERT is an interesting alternative given that storage lowers uptake of recombinant enzymes (Dhami and Schuchman, 2004; Cardone et al., 2008; Rappaport et al., 2014).
-This is supported by the fact that reduced lysosomal storage was still observed 8 h after δ -tocopherol removal (Figure 8B and Supplemental Figure S9), while endocytosis recovered between 5-8 h (Figure 8A and Supplemental Figure S10).
-This duration is in relative agreement with observations on exocytosis induced by vitamin E derivatives (Xu et al., 2016) or by 2-hydroxypropyl-β-cyclodextrin (Chen et al., 2010; Liu et al., 2010).
-Said duration may depend on the cell type, lysosomal disease, agent employed to induce exocytosis, its concentration, in vivo PK, etc. As such, the timing for the use of agents inducing exocytosis along with agents requiring endocytosis must be investigated for each scenario.
+For example, we observed reduced ASM activity delivered in cells treated with δ -tocopherol (Figs. 6 and 7), despite lack of an effect on endogenous ASM (Supplemental Fig. 8), indicating that tocopherols impact uptake of therapeutic enzymes.
+However, using lysosomal exocytosis to clear lysosomal storage first, followed by ERT, is an interesting alternative given that storage lowers uptake of recombinant enzymes (Dhami and Schuchman, 2004; Cardone et al., 2008; Rappaport et al., 2014).
+This is supported by the fact that reduced lysosomal storage was still observed 8 hours after δ-tocopherol removal (Fig. 8B; Supplemental Fig. 9), whereas endocytosis recovered between 5 and 8 hours (Fig. 8A; Supplemental Fig. 10).
+This duration is in relative agreement with observations on exocytosis induced by vitamin E derivatives (Xu et al., 2012) or by 2-hydroxypropyl-β-cyclodextrin (Chen et al., 2010; Liu et al., 2010).
+Said duration may depend on the cell type, lysosomal disease, agent employed to induce exocytosis, its concentration, in vivo pharmacokinetics, etc. As such, the timing for the use of agents inducing exocytosis along with agents requiring endocytosis must be investigated for each scenario.